Entropy of logarithmic modes: Introduction

 Here,

-is the \textit{unstable Jacobian for $g^t$ at $\rho \in \mathcal{E}$} with $E^u(\rho)$ being the unstable manifold at $\rho \in \mathcal{E}$; recall that in our geometry, $\mathcal{E}$ admits a foliation into unstable manifolds of the flow \cite[Chapter 5]{BS}.
+is the \textit{unstable Jacobian for $g^1$ at $\rho \in \mathcal{E}$} with $E^u(\rho)$ being the unstable subspace at $\rho \in \mathcal{E}$; recall that in our geometry, $\mathcal{E}$ admits a foliation into unstable manifolds of the flow \cite[Chapter 5]{BS}.
+Although $\log J^u(\rho)$ depends on the metric structure on $\mathcal{E}$, its average over any invariant measure does not and is always positive.
 Note that the unstable Jacobian takes a slightly different definition in the previous works \cite{An08, AN07, AKN06, Riv10} and that we use the formulation given in \cite[Section 1.2]{Non12}.

 In the case of Anosov systems \cite{LY85}, equality in Ruelle's upper bound occurs if and only if $\mu = dL$.
 When the sectional curvatures $\mathcal{K}(M) = -1$, the measure of maximal entropy is $dL$ and thus $H_{KS}(\mu) \leq d-1$ for any $g^t$-invariant probability measure $\mu$.
-Thus, QUE conjecture can be reformulated as claiming $H_{KS}(\mu_{sc}) = d-1$, or that $\mu_{sc}$ is the measure of maximal entropy in constant curvature.
+Thus, in this case, the QUE conjecture can be reformulated as claiming $H_{KS}(\mu_{sc}) = d-1$.

 Now, define